-The reason why they’re so pricey is because of the amount of work and craftsmanship that goes into their building.
+The reason why they’re so pricey is because of the amount of work and craftsmanship that goes into their construction.
 These are hand-build pieces of art, not mass-produced shoe boxes.
 You’ll rarely find one new for under $1000.

 New Vs. Used

-You can save money by going second-hand, but you also increase the risk of ending up with a wall-hanging, not something you’d want to play.
+If you want a cheap hurdy gurdy you’ll have to go second-hand, but you also increase the risk of ending up with a wall-hanging, not something you’d want to play.

 Buying from a reputable maker offers reassurance that the instrument has been professionally built and setup properly.

 Buying off a marketplace like eBay is another option, but tread carefully and make sure you seek the advice of an expert before you part your cash.
 There are lots of inferior instruments knocking about the internet just waiting to be sold to the next bright-eyed hurdy-gurdy enthusiast.
 Don’t be that person.

 Beware of cheap imitations.
 As they reach such a princely sum, there are many cheap workshops (mainly in eastern Europe and Asia) that make sub-par instruments and pass them off as the real deal.